hccheng/Example_Dicom/README.md

 Generate markers then apply standard watershed algorithm.

 We evaluate performance using accuracy, recall, and Jaccard index.
+The left and right numbers correspond to the result of heart muscle and blood pool.

 | Model         | Accuracy      | Recall        | Jaccard       |
 | ------------- | ------------- | ------------- | ------------- |